msusdev/Industry-Personalization/Challenge Labs/BeforeTheChallenge/BeforeHOL.md

 Duration: 10 minutes

-In this guide, you will provision the mock environment and data for the Microsoft Industry Based Challenge "Omni Channel Optimization"
+In this guide, you will provision the mock environment and data for the Microsoft Industry Based Challenge "Personalizations"

 ### Prerequisites